 The Office of Legal Affairs External Opinion 2002-2008 discusses rules respecting subgrants and transfers in the context of TIG-funded statewide website activities.

-The external opinion sets forth some examples and guidance regarding whether third-party contractor activities that might arise on a website project could quality as subgrants.
+The external opinion sets forth some examples and guidance regarding whether third-party contractor activities that might arise on a website project could qualify as subgrants.

 Property Acquisition and Management Manual